HarrisonTotty/fab/README.md

-# fab
+# Flesh and Blood TCG Analysis Environment

-A library and Jupyter environment for analysis of the Flesh and Blood TCG
+A library and Jupyter environment for analysis of the Flesh and Blood trading card game.